adalborgo/UnoBlockly/README.md

 3. Generates sounds with a frequency that varies according to the distance measured by the ultrasonic sensor (mBot-Theremin.ubk)
 4. Turn on RGB LEDs with different colors (mBot-RGB.ubk)
 5. By pressing the button, the LEDs emit red light otherwise green light (mBot-button.ubk)
-6. Gives an indication of the ambient light intensity (mBot-light\_intensity.ubk)
+6. Indicates the light intensity of the environment (mBot-light\_intensity.ubk)

 **Examples for OttoDIY** ([examples-ottodiy.zip](https://www.dibis.it/j4/images/unoblockly/examples/en/examples-ottodiy.zip))
 1. Checking the position of legs and feet (ottodiy-check.ubk)